Drixitel/Drixitel/README.md

 🖥️  See my portfolio at [My Blog!](http://www.michelle-pichardo.com/)\
 ✉️  You can contact me at: drixitel @ gmail dot com\
 🧠  I'm learning sensor software design, simulation, and memory efficient programming\
-🤝  I'm open to collaborating on just about anything.\
+🤝  I'm open to collaborating
-⚡  Like to draw?

 ### Skills